How the same corner of the sky was a sacred portal for the Babylonians, a mythological accident for the Greeks, and a rain announcement for the Incas.

 Its core collapsed.

 Only about 21 globular clusters out of the 157 known in the Milky Way have gone through this process.
 M30 is one of the most studied cases.
-When you observe it with the ZWO Seestar S50 or the DWARFLAB Dwarf 3 in imaging mode, that central compression shows up as a core that blazes with intensity completely disproportionate to the rest of the cluster.
-It does not look like a smooth sphere.
-It looks like something being squeezed inward.
+When you observe it with the ZWO Seestar S50 (Mexico | USA | Spain) or the DWARFLAB Dwarf 3 in imaging mode, that central compression translates into a core that glows with an intensity wildly disproportionate to the rest of the cluster.
+It doesn’t look like a smooth sphere.
+It looks like something squeezing inward.

 They have nothing to do with each other.

-How to Find Capricorn
+How to find Capricorn

 Capture and design: ASTRONOMIKA TV / Sky Guide App

-To find M30, locate Deneb Algedi, the brightest star in Capricorn’s tail at the lower right of the constellation.
-M30 sits right nearby, about one binocular field of view to the southwest.
-With the CELESTRON SkyMaster 15×70 you will see a fuzzy patch with a noticeably brighter center, enough to confirm you are in the right place.
-To see its actual structure you need imaging: the ZWO Seestar S50 or the DWARFLAB Dwarf 3 will show you the compressed core, the outer halo, and the chains of stars radiating from the cluster like spider legs.
-M30 is one of those objects that sounds unremarkable in description and leaves you staring in the image.
+To find M30, locate Deneb Algedi, the brightest star at the tail of Capricorn, at the lower right of the constellation.
+M30 is right next to it, about one binocular field to the southwest.
+With the CELESTRON SkyMaster 15×70 (Mexico | USA and Spain) you’ll see a fuzzy patch with a clearly brighter center, enough to locate it and understand where you’re looking.
+To see its real structure you need imaging: the ZWO Seestar S50 or the DWARFLAB Dwarf 3 will show you on screen the compressed core, the outer halo, and the chains of stars radiating from the cluster like spider legs.
+M30 is one of those objects that sounds unremarkable in description and leaves you speechless in an image.

 What does the Capricorn constellation represent?

-When can you see the Capricorn constellation?
+When can you see Capricorn in the sky?

 What is the brightest star in Capricorn?